LujiAnna/readable-code/README.md

 - [x] Follow Code Principles: Function, Function names, write [TODOS](https://dev.to/razbakov/todo-in-code-b) or issues, Testing & Commiting
 - [x] Use PHP code standards like [PSR12](https://www.php-fig.org/psr/psr-12/)
 - [x] Read article on how to write a [clean code](https://dev.to/gonedark/writing-clean-codes) and use [Code Guides](https://basecodefieldguide.com/)
-- Code sniffer (Do not use this now).
+- [x] Code sniffer (Do not use this now).
 This can auto-fix your code or give hints on how to fit it yourself.
+Install php-code-sniffer extension for VSCode in the end.

 ## Instructions